Bail

-In other countries, such as the United Kingdom, bail is more likely to consist of a set of restrictions that the suspect will have to abide by for a set period of time.
+In other countries, such as the United Kingdom, bail is more likely to consist of a set of restrictions that the defendant will have to abide by for a set period of time.
 Under this usage, bail can be given both before and after charge.
+Bail offered before charge is known as pre-charge or police bail, to secure the defendant's release under investigation.